hpoom/Conference-Notes/Twitter-Flock-London/mopub.md

 The speaker is selling the dream that an ad back app can mean you get well funded for your free app/game.
 It can allow you to quit your day job and take a good income.
 (Flow Free was the app example)

+The goal of mopub in fabric is to make it easier to use the mopub platform.
+In fact the whole goal of fabric is to wrapper the twitter mobile dev tools into an easy to digest package.

+Instead of showing ad on Game Over screen, show it after Reply has been clicked.
+This causes 3x interaction with the ad.
+Catch the user on a high, not a low.